[Note: This recipe got fresh photos in 2019.]

 Cherry Cornmeal Upside-Down Cake

-3 cups whole pitted fresh Bing cherries or other dark sweet cherries (about 21 ounces whole unpitted cherries)
+- 3 cups pitted fresh Bing or another dark sweet cherry (about 21 ounces or 595 grams unpitted)

 Bake cake until top is golden brown and tester inserted into center comes out clean, about 45 minutes.
 Cool in skillet on rack 5 minutes.
 Run spatula around edges of cake to loosen.
 Place large serving platter upside down atop skillet.
 Using pot holders or oven mitts, firmly hold platter and skillet together and invert.
 Leave skillet atop cake 5 minutes.
 Remove skillet.
 If necessary, rearrange any cherries that may have become dislodged.
 Let cake cool at least 45 minutes.
 Cut cake into wedges and serve slightly warm or at room temperature.